kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ## The Player Plugin Lifecycle
+The following section details the methods used in the Player plugin lifecyle.

-### isSafeEnviornment
+### isSafeEnviornment Method

-This optional method can be declared in order to define cases in which the plugin doesn't load.
-The method should return a boolean value. true means the plugin should load. false means the plugin should not load.
+This optional method can be declared in order to define cases in which the plugin does not load.
+The method should return a boolean value: "true" means the plugin should load and "false" means the plugin should not load.

 For example, if you want your plugin to load only on mobile devices: